Rigorous training in prior art search, market and competitive landscape research, and preparation of marketing materials for Duke inventions

 - Open only to Duke graduate students and postdocs¹

-- Ph.D students must have completed their qualifying exams (or prelim, as applicable)
+- All Ph.D. students are welcome to apply, but preference given to those who have completed their qualifying exams (or prelim, as applicable)

-- Ability to commit up to 10hrs per week, for 1 year
+- Ability to commit up to 10hrs per week

 - Visa-holders: Some restrictions apply²